Home > Motors

 Towing and payload vary greatly depending on how you spec your truck.
 Crew cabs and high-spec trims generally have less capacity for both; extended cabs have more.

 Nissan Frontier can tow up to 6,720 pounds in King Cab spec.
 A Crew Cab can tow up to 6,570 or 6,470 for 4×4 trucks.
+Hook a trailer behind the Ineos Grenadier Quartermaster and you can tow up to 7,716 pounds which just takes the edge at best in class.

 The 2024 Ford Ranger can tow up to 7,500 pounds with both two- and four-wheel drive.
 The Tacoma can tow 6,500 pounds with the turbo-four or 6,000 with hybrid drive.

 Load up the cab and bed, and the GMC Canyon and Chevrolet Colorado can handle up to 1,720 pounds of payload.
-Ford’s Ranger manages 1,711 pounds in 4×4 form or a top-in segment 1,805 with two-wheel drive.
+Ford’s Ranger manages 1,711 pounds in 4×4 form or 1,805 with two-wheel drive.
 A Jeep Gladiator tops out at 1,710 pounds, but, again, quickly drops to as low as 1,075.

 Nissan Frontier maxes out at 1,610 pounds with a 4×2 King Cab, and the 4×4’s best is 1,440 pounds.